icatalud/dart-sdk-wiki-2/Branches-and-releases.md

 ```
 git commit -a
 ```
-Update commit message, should read:
+Update the commit message, it should read like:
 ```
 Version $THE_VERSION_BEING_PUSHED